 Video: Broiled Halibut Recipe with Lemon Caper Sauce:

 Delicious and Simple Broiled Halibut Recipe

 Frozen halibut can quickly thaw when soaked in water.
 While that happens, we’re prepping for what ever sauce we feel like eating that evening.
 A few nights ago it was all about mint sauce because we had a ton overgrowing in the garden.
 Tackling these hearty herbs seemed like the best plan.
 Simple and always delicious, our everyday white wine lemon caper mint sauce is easily an everyday favorite.
 It’s a mouthful just to say all those words and to think about all the ingredients that go into the sauce can sound daunting.
 But in culinary-reality, this sauce is so easy to prepare we’re always surprised at how quick it is to get dinner on the table.

-The tangy, bright and flavorful sauce is clean tasting.
+The tangy, bright and flavorful sauce is clean tasting for this broiled halibut recipe.
 It’s not a heavy cream sauce which is why we love it so much.
 The fresh mint, bright flavors of fresh lemon and flavors of white wine always pair so well with broiled halibut.
 And oh, the capers.
 We love the texture of the capers and it wouldn’t be uncommon to find us adding more of these little tangy nuggets of tasty joy.
 As always, we’re pairing this dish with another glass of our favorite Sauvignon Blanc or Sancerre.
 Cheers!